-SBS Transit (SGX: S61), previously known as Singapore Bus Services, was established before I was even born and subsequently rebranded into the company we know in 2001.
-Something they have in common with their parent company, ComfortDelgro, is that SBST is the largest operator in Singapore for bus.
+SBS Transit (SGX: S61), previously known as Singapore Bus Services, was established even before I was born and subsequently re-branded in 2001 into the company we know today.
+Fun fact: Something SBST has in common with their parent company, ComfortDelgro (Singapore's largest taxi operator), is that SBST is Singapore's largest bus operator.

-SBS Transit dropped to 52 week low of $2.86 per share with a P/E ratio of 12.4 and a dividend of 3.6% at the time of writing this.
+At the point of writing, SBS Transit is currently trading at a share price of $2.84 with a P/E ratio of 10.7 and a dividend of 4.2%.
 So, is it a bargain?
 Let's look further.

 Net income and free cash flow